MaxVerevkin/wayrs/README.md

 - No `libwayland` compatibility
 - Support blocking, non-blocking and async IO

+## Project status

+- The main crate, `wayrs-client`, is feature complete and stable.

 ## Project structure

 The project is split into multiple crates: